Know the rules before you start

 |

-If your DMRU triggers resource consent in relation to the above rules, then you must apply for and obtain resource consent before building your DMRU.
-A full list of NPDCs planning rules can be found on our EPlan.
+If your DMRU does not comply with the requirements of the NES or alternatively the District Plan then you must apply for and obtain resource consent before building your DMRU.

 Infrastructure Requirements